kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 **Score phase**: The normative ordering in alpha is:

 1. A device already locked to a compatible affinity value scores highest.
-2. An otherwise equivalent clean (unlocked) device scores lower.
+2. A clean (unlocked) device with `sharingAffinity` scores next — it can establish a new lock and enable packing for future claims.
+3. A device without `sharingAffinity` scores lowest among otherwise equivalent candidates — the scheduler has no affinity enforcement for this device, so packing benefits are lost.
-3. An incompatible locked device, or a device with `AffinityStates[deviceID].Unknown` set, is not scored because it was already filtered out.
+4. An incompatible locked device, or a device with `AffinityStates[deviceID].Unknown` set, is not scored because it was already filtered out.

 This preserves unlocked devices for future workloads with different affinity values, minimizing fragmentation.
-The exact score weight is implementation-defined in alpha; the required behavior is that a compatible locked device is preferred over an otherwise equivalent clean device.
+During mixed rollouts (some devices with `sharingAffinity`, some without), this naturally steers affinity-aware claims toward upgraded devices.
+The exact score weights are implementation-defined in alpha; the required behavior is that a compatible locked device is preferred over an otherwise equivalent clean device.